 To stream content from or to mobile devices, Red5 Pro employs RTSP, which exploits the client-server architecture employed in mobile communications, eliminating the need for browser support.

-Along with ingesting any content delivered via WebRTC or RTSP, the Red5 Pro XDN can ingest video formatted to all the other leading protocols used with video playout, including RTMP (Real-Time Messaging Protocol), SRT (Secure Reliable Transport), MPEG-TS (Transport Protocol) and HLS (HTTP Live Streaming).
+Along with ingesting any content delivered via WebRTC or RTSP, the Red5 Pro XDN can ingest video formatted to all the other leading protocols used with video playout, including RTMP (Real-Time Messaging Protocol), SRT (Secure Reliable Transport), and MPEG-TS (Transport Protocol).
 These are packaged for streaming on the RTP foundation with preservation of the original encapsulations for egress to clients that can’t be reached via WebRTC or RTSP.

 The XDN also preserves the benefits of adaptive bitrate (ABR) streaming without incurring the multi second latencies of HTTP-based CDNs.
-The XDN origin nodes, having ingested those ABR ladder profiles, stream them over the RTP-based transport system in push mode to edge nodes.
-From there the content is streamed in profiles matched by node intelligence to each session in accord with client device characteristics and access bandwidth availability.
+The XDN origin nodes ingest ABR ladder profiles, then stream in profiles matched by node intelligence to each session in accord with client device characteristics and access bandwidth availability.

 The need for XDN functionality in the livestream shopping market is a microcosm of the global shift to real-time interactive video applications.
 For those who take advantage of these capabilities, there’s a major opportunity to differentiate by creating real-time experiences that others can’t provide.